New Jersey Has a State Tall Ship And You Can Sail Onboard

 New Jersey’s got a state fruit (the blueberry), state bird (the American goldfinch), a state dog (the Seeing Eye Dog) but did you know New Jersey also has an official tall ship?

 The A.J.
-Meerwald, which is an oyster schooner that normally docks at the Port Norris Marina along the Maurice River in Bivalve, Cumberland County, sailed its way up to Trenton this week for a special dockside reception and sail at South Riverwalk Park, behind the Trenton Thunder baseball stadium.
+Meerwald, which is an oyster schooner that normally docks at the Port Norris Marina along the Maurice River in Bivalve, Cumberland County, will sail its way up to Trenton next month for the annual dockside reception and sail at South Riverwalk Park, behind the Trenton Thunder baseball stadium.

 STAFF PHOTO